Qualified New Business Venture (QNBV) Program

 - Angel investors are required to be accredited/sophisticated investors and must submit documentation to WEDC following the investment.

-- The investment is considered complete upon deposit of the investment into the QNBV bank account.
+- The investment is considered complete upon deposit of the investment into the QNBV bank account and execution of the appropriate investment documents.

 Investments must be: